geetanjali1011/Kaggle_Projects/Predictive-Maintenance-and-CBM-for-Maritime-Drive-Systems-Using-ML-Techniques/README.md

 # Predictive-Maintenance-and-CBM-for-Maritime-Drive-Systems-Using-ML-Techniques

-This repository contains a Kaggle project focused on predictive maintenance and condition-based monitoring (CBM) for maritime drive systems.
+This is a Kaggle project focused on predictive maintenance and condition-based monitoring (CBM) for maritime drive systems.

 Project Overview